User738git/MENT2K/README.md

 sh install.sh
 ```

 *Notice: The install-script is an early WP.
-I (The maintainer of MENT2K) won't take any responbility for broken systems.*
+I (The maintainer of MENT2K) won't take any responbility for broken systems.
+A restore point is recommended.*

 ### Manual installation